biocommons/biocommons.seqrepo/README.md

 available from pypi.
 Installation should be as simple as `pip install biocommons.seqrepo`.

 Acquiring SeqRepo snapshots using the CLI requires an [rsync](https://github.com/RsyncProject/rsync) binary to be available on the system $PATH.
 Note that [openrsync](https://www.openrsync.org/), which now ships with new MacOS installs, does not support all required functions.
-Mac users should install rsync from [HomeBrew](https://formulae.brew.sh/formula/rsync) and ensure that it's available on the $PATH.
+Mac users should install rsync from [HomeBrew](https://formulae.brew.sh/formula/rsync) and ensure that it's available on the $PATH, or use the `--rsync-exe` option to declare its exact location.

 *Writing* sequence files also requires `bgzip`, which provided in the [htslib](https://github.com/samtools/htslib) repo.
 Ubuntu users should install